ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 ### General Immunity Credentials Analysis & Technology

 **COVID Credentials Initiative**
-  * Global, cross-sector community of organizations using digital identity as a way to mitigate the spread of COVID-19 and reboot public trust
+  * Global, cross-sector community of organizations using digital identity as a way to mitigate the spread of COVID-19 and reboot public trust [#Implementation, Covid Credentials].
     * Retrieved from https://www.covidcreds.com

 **Important laypersons' introduction to Bayesian math and the massive difference between a 5% and a 3% margin of error for serological testing/passporting:**